Corporate Gift Etiquette: Do’s and Don’ts for Business Success

 3. The gift reflects your judgment, not your budget

 Spending more does not signal more respect.
 It signals either poor judgment or an attempt to buy influence.
 The gifts that are remembered longest are almost never the most expensive.
-Marriott’s corporate gifting programme uses ForestNation tree gifts that start because the gift carries a story — a named tree, an impact report, a message that keeps growing.
+Marriott’s corporate gifting programme uses ForestNation tree gifts at $1 a tree, because the gift carries a story, a named tree, an impact report, a message that keeps growing.
 The story is what is remembered.
 The price point is irrelevant.

 4. Cultural context changes everything